-A new meal plan opens in your classroom every Friday by 12:30 am Pacific Time.
-If you sign up for the meal plans Friday through Sunday, you will get the current Friday’s plan.
+A new meal plan opens in your classroom every Friday by 12:30 AM Pacific Time.

 I recommend making a batch of Steel Cut Oats on your batching day for breakfast throughout the week (see today’s recipe!).
 I also recommend fruit and a green smoothie or green juice in the morning.
 If you need more breakfast ideas, this post will help you.

 Bottom line, the meal plans are not just for dinner.
 Along with a batch of oats or other breakfast item, the meal plans will carry you all week long without having to cook or go out to eat.

 You can definitely do this!
-Testing the free recipes on the blog is a great way to dip your feet in the yummy plant based waters.
+Testing the free recipes on the blog is a great way to dip your feet into the yummy plant based waters.

 The magic of the meal plans isn’t the recipes alone, it’s the structured nature of the plans that make them so powerful and life changing.